Frequently Asked Questions

 Bike Drop Off

-Due to an early race start for some athletes ALL BIKES?will be dropped off / checked in to transition the night prior to the race.
+Due to an early race start for some athletes ALL BIKES for the Sprint and Standard race ONLY will be dropped off / checked in to transition the night prior to the race.

 Only athletes with wristbands will be allowed into transition.
 No spectators.
 No friends.
 No family.
 No dogs.
 No hamsters.